 The Bridges

-First there was the Forth Bridge (or the Forth Rail Bridge as some call it).
-Next there was the Forth Road Bridge.ย Then there was the Queensferry Crossing.
+First, there was the Forth Bridge (or the Forth Rail Bridge as some call it).
+Next to be built was the Forth Road Bridge.
+Most recently there was the Queensferry Crossing.
 The three bridges provide a multitude of different photo opportunities from a variety of different angles!
-My favourite however has to be the rail bridge as it is so unique!
+My favourite however has to be the Forth (Rail) bridge as it is so unique!
+There’s many opportunities for great photos from either side of the river – please explore and see what you can find!

-Victoria Street is one of the top spots for photography in Edinburgh because it is one of the more unusual and photogenic streets of Edinburghโs Old Town.ย Iโm sure you will have seen many pictures of it before.
-With a grand curving terrace high above the road below, photographers have a few interesting viewpoints to capture one of Edinburghโs most recognisable streets.
-This street is reportedly the main inspiration for Diagon Alley in JK Rowlingโs Harry Potter series.
+Victoria Street / The West Bow is one of the top Edinburgh photography locations because it is one of the most unusual and photogenic streets of Edinburgh’s Old Town.
+I’m sure if you have any interest in visiting/photographing Edinburgh then you will have at least seen pictures of this street before.
+With a grand curving terrace high above the road below, photographers have several interesting viewpoints to capture one of Edinburgh’s most recognisable streets.
+This street is reportedly the main inspiration for Diagon Alley in JK Rowling’s Harry Potter series.

 The Crags and the Radical Road

-If youโve ever visited Edinburgh, youโll know how Arthurโs Seat and the Crags loom over the city providing great views in all directions.
-I find that the Crags or Radical Road are better than Arthur’s Seat for photos toward the city centre/ Calton Hill or the Castle (and requires less effort than getting to the top of Arthurโs Seat)!
+If you’ve ever visited Edinburgh, you’ll know how Arthur’s Seat and the Salisbury Crags loom over the city providing great views in all directions.
+I find that the Crags or Radical Road are better than Arthur’s Seat for views/photos toward Edinburgh City Centre, Calton Hill or the Castle.
+Getting to the top of the Crags also requires less effort than getting to the top of Arthur’s Seat – although I still wouldn’t consider it very accessible if you have any difficulties getting about!
 Holyrood Park is well worth a visit when the weather is nice and it looks like a colourful sunset is on the cards!

 Duddingston

-As well as centuries of history, Duddingston Village also makes for an enjoyable walk for a photographer with a number of great photo opportunities.
+As well as centuries of history, Duddingston Village makes for an enjoyable walk for a photographer with a number of great photography locations.
 I particularly like the view of the old Kirk on the shores of Duddingston Loch.
+There are often quite a few ducks, swans and some other waterbirds if that is something you are interested in taking photos of!

 Princes Street Gardens

-Whether itโs a shot of the โgingerbread houseโ (Gardenerโs Cottage), the Scott Monument, the Castle or something else entirely, thereโs plenty to keep a photographer busy in the Gardens.
-If youโre looking for a way to spend a couple of hours on a sunny afternoon then you could do worse!
+Whether it’s a shot of the “gingerbread house” (Gardener’s Cottage), the Scott Monument, Edinburgh Castle or something else entirely, there’s plenty to keep a photographer busy in Princes Street Gardens.
+If you’re looking for a way to spend a couple of hours on a sunny afternoon then you could do worse!
+The Ross fountain was also renovated in recent years and now looks amazing – make sure you don’t miss it!

 Dean Village

-Perhaps you donโt expect to find an attractive wee village in the centre of Edinburgh but if not then prepare to be pleasantly surprised!
+Perhaps you don’t expect to find an attractive wee village in the centre of Edinburgh but if not then prepare to be pleasantly surprised!
 One of the most interesting things about Edinburgh as a city (and particularly for photographers) is that there are so many of these unexpected finds.
-Dean Village is one of these unique spots and is just a short walk from Edinburghโs West End.
+Dean Village is one of these unique spots and is just a short walk from Edinburgh’s West End.
 Dean Village is a delightful combination of old stone houses including the unique Well Court.
-There are many great photo opportunities, with the Water of Leith cutting through the centre of the Village.
+There are many great photography locations, with the Water of Leith cutting through the centre of the Village.

 The Royal Mile